Guiding principles: simplicity and innovation

-The Type A, the first car that Louis Renault built, had pedigree.
+Type A, the first car that Louis Renault built, had pedigree.
 With its front-mounted engine and drive shaft transmission, it already contained some of the principle features of the modern automobile.
-And it had two characteristics that have characterized Renault throughout its history: simplicity and innovation.
+And it had two characteristics that have characterised Renault throughout its history: simplicity and innovation.

-In 1900 a third one made its appearance: concern for occupant comfort.
+In 1900, a third one made its appearance: concern for occupant comfort.
 Until then cars had been roofless and occupants were exposed to the elements.
-Working with coachbuilder Labourdette, Renault designed a closed body with roof which appeared on the Type B in 1900.
-It was one of the first sedan cars in the world, and could be driven without having to wear thick furs to keep warm.
+Working with coachbuilder Labourdette, Renault designed a closed body with roof which appeared on Type B in 1900.
+It was one of the first sedan cars in the world.

 A little more powerful than Type A, Type B integrated the technical advances introduced by its predecessor.
 They included the direct drive gearbox, patented by Louis Renault, which brought gains in efficiency and low noise levels.